Kairi Look

-Kairi Look (born April 19, 1983) is an Estonian children’s writer and author of short prose.
+Kairi Look (born 19 April 1983) is an Estonian writer.

 Biography

-Kairi Look graduated in 2005 University of Tartu with a bachelor's degree in physiotherapy, and in 2008 with a master's degree as a children's rehabilitation specialist from the University of Amsterdam, Netherlands.
-She has studied in the same field in Finland and the University of Ghent, in Belgium, and completed a study on theatre-specific creative writing in Tallinn.
-She has worked at the Cité internationale des arts in Paris and as a publisher of academic literature in Amsterdam.
-In addition to children´s literature, she writes prose and book critique, and translates fiction from Dutch to Estonian.
+Kairi Look graduated in 2005 University of Tartu with a bachelor's degree in physiotherapy, and in 2008 with a master's degree in human movement sciences and rehabilitative medicine from the University of Amsterdam, Netherlands.
+She has studied in the same field in Finland and the University of Ghent, in Belgium.
+She has worked as a publisher of scientific literature in Amsterdam and Paris.
+She writes children´s literature, prose, book critique, and translates fiction from Dutch to Estonian.
 She has received the annual prize of the literary magazine Looming for the best novella (Relapse, Looming nr 12/2017).
-She has been a member of the Estonian Writers’ Union from 2015.
+She is the author of Aabits, a new Alphabet book published in 2024 by Koolibri.
+In 2025, her debut novel "Dance the Dust from the Floor" was published at Loomingu Raamatukogu for which she received the Writer of the Year 2025 award.